JuanTarrio/rebvo/README.md

 IMU fussion is done using a two stage bayesian filter.
 Sensor noise covariances should be set for optimal performance.

-Scale estimation response dynamics should be tuned for a trade-off between precision and robustness using the ScaleStdDevMult parameter.

 An initial guess for Giro Bias should be provided for highly biased sensors, an initial automatic guess could be used if the system is started still.

 ### Camera Drivers